 The UT Charter School System has a Multi-Hazard Emergency Operations Plan on file.
 For more information, please contact Assistant Superintendent – Operations, Dr. Autumn Leal at email@example.com or Office: 512-699-5142.

-Public Notice: The Health and Safety Committee meetings will take place:
+Public Notice: The Health and Safety Committee meeting will take place:

 Previous meeting agendas: